-On a construction site for a new building for a disabled charity a retaining wall was required after it was discovered the hillside into which it was to be constructed was made of clay with water running down the face, causing collapse and potentially endangering workers below.
+A construction site for a new building for a disabled charity was put on hold after it was discovered the hillside into which it was to be constructed was made of clay with water running down the face, causing collapse and potentially endangering workers below.

-A geo-textile membrane was used to cover the bank and a perforated land drain installed to move water from the bottom of the excavation to suitable drainage points, the structural steel laid and the main slab cast up to the bank.
+A geo-textile membrane was used to cover the bank and a perforated land drain installed to move water from the bottom of the excavation to suitable drainage points, the structural steel laid, and the main slab cast up to the bank.
 The retaining wall was then constructed using pre-formed shutters and concrete poured straight against the bank.
 Unlike most builds however, the concrete had to be cast in three separate pours due to the amount that was required to retain the bank.